Skip to main content

 it runs what you want to refresh specific gf schema in RS

-❗be careful in case Prod Jobs is currently running/ about to be executed to avoid 2 jobs updating the same models and have RS issues:
+Be careful in case Prod Jobs is currently running or is about to be executed to avoid 2 jobs updating the same models and have RS issues:

 • cancel it - if running